 This is a problem.
 My best guess is that there are AGN with field geometries such that the curvature radius is much greater (factor of >100!) than the distance from the hole.
 That would just barely allow the observed energies.
+If future detectors (such as the Pierre Auger Array) see cosmic rays of energies much greater than the current record holders, this would be a real problem.
 We'll get into other issues with the highest energy cosmic rays near the end of the course.